Actify

 Large-Group Event Playbook: From Headcount to High-Fives

-This playbook works for 50–500+ people.
-Follow it step by step and your large event will feel intimate, not chaotic.
+Works for 50–500+ people.
+Follow it and your big event will feel intimate, not chaotic.

 1